Marrakech to Zagora Desert Day 1

 The hospitality is amazing.
 The vegetables are really great.

-Jordan, a fellow traveller joins in and gives it all he has.
+Jordan, a fellow traveler joins in and gives it all he has.
 So now we have four Berber drums all beating into the night.

 Before I know it, Explorason is asleep under the stars.

 Then we decide it is a great idea for all of us to sleep under the stars.
 So we grab some bedding and we all decide to sleep under the stars.